msqd/harp/docs/operate/migrations.rst

 Running Migrations
 ::::::::::::::::::

-To run migrations, you can either start your harp server with the `sqlalchemy_storage` application enabled and the ``storage.migrate = true`` setting (which are the default), or use the dedicated command line tool:
+To run migrations, you can either start your harp server with the `storage` application enabled and the ``storage.migrate = true`` setting (which are the default), or use the dedicated command line tool:

 .. code-block:: shell